Drug and Alcohol Intervention in Washington

 - Uncontrollable mood swings

-- Sudden financial or legal issues resulting from substance or alcohol abuse
+- Sudden financial or legal issues resulting from the substance or alcohol abuse

 - Becoming distant from persons and activities that you once enjoyed